In the absence of any special circumstances detailed below, patients should be started on apixaban 10mg bd for 7 days, then reduce dose to 5mg bd.

 - Risk of haemorrhage is increased in patients with glioblastoma multiforme (GBM), melanoma or renal cancer metastases but anticoagulation is still likely to be beneficial.

-- Anticoagulation decisions should be discussed with patient's consultant or consultant on call and patient documented in the notes.
+- Anticoagulation decisions should be discussed with patient's consultant, or consultant on call, and the patient, documented in the notes.

 Patients with renal impairment